Hamdullah-Andar/MyPortfolio/README.md

 ### Portfolio Desktop Version

-    This is the complete potfolio project with Contact form
+    This is the complete potfolio project with Contact form for accessibility version

 ### Built With

     HTML
     CSS
     Linters
+    Grid
+    Flex

 ### Live Demo (if available)